The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Conclusions

 \section{Conclusions}

-In this within-subject pilot study, we explored user perceptions of personalized versus standard and random gait patterns using an exoskeleton capable of multi-planar motion assistance, focusing on enjoyment, comfort, and naturalness.
+In this within-subject user experience pilot study, we explored user perceptions of personalized versus standard and random gait patterns using an exoskeleton capable of multi-planar motion assistance, focusing on enjoyment, comfort, and naturalness.
 We developed and evaluated a comprehensive kinematic model for the exoskeleton control and regression-based predictive models generating personalized hip, knee, and pelvis trajectories from anthropometric, demographic, and walking speed data.
 Subjective evaluations revealed minimal differences between gait pattern conditions.
 We found, however, that participants generally rated the gait pattern experienced last as more comfortable and natural compared to the first one, regardless of the gait pattern enforced, suggesting adaptation to the experimental setup.
 These findings indicate that, in a small representation of unimpaired users, personalization of gait kinematics has a reduced short-term impact compared to adaptation to the robotic system and overall system ergonomics.
-Future work should validate the robotic and personalization algorithm framework in clinical populations, where personalization may play a more critical role.